 - it is heavily covered with lichen

-- it has more graffiti in the vicinity than almost any other site we have been to.
+- it has more graffiti in the vicinity than any other pictograph site we have been to.

 The one thing we did not note was a pictograph!

-We had a rough idea of what we were looking for thanks to a brief passage in Selwyn Dewdney’s book.
-While he notes that there are a number of pictographs to be seen, most sound like they have all but faded away.
-Even the one image he chose to sketch back in 1959 when he visited (60 years ago!) was on its way to disappearing!
+Thanks to a brief passage in Selwyn Dewdney’s book, we had a rough idea of what we were looking for.
+While he states that there are a number of pictographs to be seen, most sound like they have all but faded away.
+Even the one image he chose to sketch back in 1959 when he visited (60 years ago!) was already on its way to disappearing!

-The stretch of rock face in the photo above – and especially the one captured in the image below – are our best guess as to where to pictographs were/are.
-Blowing up the jpg below 100% revealed what looks like ochre smudges above the water line.
+The stretch of rock face in the photo above – and even more the one captured in the image below – are our best guesses as to where to pictographs were/are.
+Blowing up the jpg below 100% revealed what looks like ochre smudges above the waterline.
 That is as close as we got to pictographs!

 Having said that, it is sad to see that the teens who left the graffiti – probably from nearby Gull Bay First Nation – are so disconnected from their traditional culture that they would deface a site like Echo Rock.
-Since the hundreds of pictograph sites scattered across the Canadian Shield, many difficult to get to but some like Echo Rock easily reached by motorboat, cannot all be guarded, another approach is necessary.
+Since the hundreds of pictograph sites scattered across the Canadian Shield, many are difficult to get to, but some, like Echo Rock, easily reached by motorboat, cannot all be guarded, another approach is necessary.

-In the end, there is only one thing can protect these sites and that is education.
-The Echo Rock graffiti represent a “teachable moment’ for the elders nearby who are entrusted with the preservation of key aspects of their traditional culture, even as their young people try to figure out their place in a very different world.
+In the end, only one thing can protect these sites: education.
+The Echo Rock graffiti represents a “teachable moment” for the elders nearby who are entrusted with preserving key aspects of their traditional culture, even as their young people try to figure out their place in a very different world.

 Heading For Wabinosh Bay:

-Our visit to Echo Rock done, we paddled north past our campsite into a noticeable north wind.
-Paddling to Wabinosh Bay was promising to be a good day’s tough paddle!
+With our visit to Echo Rock done, we paddled north past our campsite into a noticeable north wind.
+Paddling to Wabinosh Bay promised a solid day of tough paddling!

 Just north of the campsite is a bay rimmed with a nice sand beach.
 We paddled in to take a look, wondering about the availability of campsites above the sand.
 We found a couple of potential spots but had to agree that we had made the right choice with the previous night’s campsite with its nice flat spot 4 meters above the water and better views.

 We continued north towards Jackfish Island, curious about the reported site of a Hudson Bay Co. trading post that had existed just south of the island on the mainland across from Dog Island.
-We figure it was located in the clearing indicated on map below.
-As we paddled by there was nothing to see other than tall grass and low-level bush.
+It was located in the clearing indicated on the map below.
+As we paddled by, there was nothing to see other than tall grass and low-level bush.

 Nipigon House trading post was established around 1838 in English Bay and then moved ten miles to a new location across from and south of Jackfish Island in 1850, where it was operational until 1937.
 A report by K.C.
 Dawson from 1970 provides this summary of the post’s history:

 One look back at the site as we paddled north – past the beaver lodge and towards the narrow channel between the mainland and Jackfish Island.
 The wind was blowing hard, the waves were rolling, and forward progress was difficult.
 And then the decision to call it a day!
-Our first thought was to go back to that sandy beach and the decent campsite we had noted there but on our way there we decided, instead to head back to the HBC post site.
+Our first thought was to go back to that sandy beach and the decent campsite we had noted there, but on our way there, we decided to head back to the HBC post site instead.

 The next day’s weather forecast provided by our Garmin inReach Explorer+ looked promising.

-Day 11 – HBC Post Site To Wabinosh Lake
+Day 11 – HBC Nipigon House To Wabinosh Lake

 - distance: 25 km